yleeyilin/tp/docs/DeveloperGuide.md

 **Aspect: How to implement pin/unpin command in Persons class and subclasses:**

 * **Alternative 1 (current choice)**: Only accept the name field, where only the last name field will be taken.
-    * Pros: User friendly.
+    * Pros: User-friendly.
 Users can easily correct the name field without deleting the previously incorrect name field entered.
 Since name cannot be edited, this ensures that the name will be consistent and the user do not have to check what to input everytime.
     * Cons: Less rigorous validation check on name as users may not intentionally enter a second name field.

 * **Alternative 2**: Accept only one name field.
     * Pros: Less prone to possible errors due to stricter validation checks on name fields.
-    * Cons: Less user friendly since users will have to put in more effort to fix their commands.
+    * Cons: Less user-friendly since users will have to put in more effort to fix their commands.

 ### Undo/redo feature